-At a minimum, at least one seat configuration shall be tested in accordance with the requirements in Sections 3.2 and 3.3.4 in this standard.
+At a minimum, at least one seat configuration/type/class shall be tested in accordance with the dynamic test requirements in Sections 3.2 and 3.3 in this standard.

-The dynamic test requirements in Sections 3.2 and 3.3.4 of this seating standard do not apply to non-revenue seating in food service or lounge cars, or to any seating in sleeping cars, or to any flip-up seats or longitudinally-oriented seats that face the center aisle or side windows, or to fixed bulkhead-facing seating or other seating arrangements for which there is an impact surface other than a seat.
+The dynamic test requirements in this seating standard do not apply to non-reve- nue seating in food service or lounge cars, or to any seating in sleeping cars, or to any flip-up seats or longitudinally-oriented seats that face the center aisle or side windows, or to fixed bulkhead-facing seating or other seating arrangements for which there is an impact surface other than a seat.
 The attachment strength requirements of 49CFR Part 238.233 and the static load requirements in section 3.1 in this standard shall still apply to these other types of seating arrangements.